 - 4 cups arugula

 - Optional: garlic powder, nutritional yeast, lemon juice

 - Wash and prep arugula: Fill a large mixing bowl with cold water and submerge arugula, stirring or moving the leaves around with your hands to make sure as much dirt is removed as possible.
 Next, remove the leaves from the water and use a salad spinner to remove water and put into a bowl or lay flat to dry (about 15 minutes).

 - Preheat oven and prep greens: Preheat the oven to 400° F (200° C).
 To a medium mixing bowl, add dry arugula leaves and 2 teaspoons olive and, using your hands, massage the greens to coat them completely in oil.
 Add the remaining 2 teaspoons of olive oil to grease a baking sheet, then add oiled greens and sprinkle with salt and pepper.
 Add any additional desired spices, like a sprinkle of garlic powder, nutritional yeast, or a sprinkle of lemon juice.

 - Roast arugula: Place the baking sheet into the oven and bake for 8-10 minutes, flipping the leaves with a spatula halfway through baking so they get crispy on all sides.
 Once they're completely crispy, remove from the oven and eat immediately for best flavor.
 Enjoy!

-- Notes: Cooked arugula reduces to a very small amount when cooked.
-An entire bag (about 8 ounces) will end up being about 1/2 - 1 cup of baked arugula.
+- Recipe notes: Cooked arugula reduces to a very small amount when cooked.
+An entire bag (about 8 ounces) will end up being about 1/2 – 1 cup of baked arugula.
 Increase the amount cooked depending on how much you will need.

 - Nutrition notes: This recipe made as written is plant-based, gluten-free, nut-free, and is a healthier alternative to traditional chips and crisps.